 Organ meats are some of the most nutritious foods out there.
 Liver and kidneys, especially from lamb, are rich in vitamin B12.

-Lamb liver is also very high in copper, selenium and vitamins A and B2 (4).
+Lamb liver is also very high in copper, selenium, and vitamins A and B2 (

-Lamb, veal and beef kidneys are also high in vitamin B12, providing about 1,300% of the RDI per 3.5-ounce (100-gram) serving.
-They also provide more than 100% of the RDI for vitamin B2 and selenium (7).
+Lamb, veal, and beef kidneys are also high in vitamin B12.
+Lamb kidneys provide about 3,000% of the DV per 3.5-ounce (100-gram) serving.
+They also provide more than 100% of the DV for vitamin B2 and selenium (

 Clams are small, chewy shellfish that are packed with nutrients.

-Clams, especially whole baby clams, also provide great amounts of iron, with almost 300% of the RDI in 20 small clams (9).
+Clams, especially whole baby clams, also provide great amounts of iron, with almost 200% of the DV in a 100-gram (3.5-ounce) serving of small clams (9).

 Clams have also been shown to be a good source of antioxidants (

 Interestingly, the broth of boiled clams is also high in vitamin B12.
-Canned broth has been shown to provide 2.7–14.1 mcg of vitamin B12 per 3.5 ounces (100 grams) (
+Canned broth has been shown to provide 113–588% of the DV per 3.5 ounces (100 grams) (

 Sardines are super nutritious because they contain virtually every single nutrient in good amounts.

-Summary One cup (150 grams) of drained sardines contains up to 200% of the RDI for vitamin B12.
+One cup (150 grams) of drained sardines contains up to 500% of the DV for vitamin B12.

 Beef is an excellent source of vitamin B12.

-Also, the same amount of steak contains reasonable amounts of vitamins B2, B3 and B6, as well as more than 100% of the RDIs for selenium and zinc (13).
+Also, the same amount of steak contains reasonable amounts of vitamins B2, B3, and B6, as well as more than 100% of the DVs for selenium and zinc (

-If you’re looking for higher concentrations of vitamin B12, it is recommended to choose from low-fat cuts of meat.
+If you’re looking for higher concentrations of vitamin B12, it’s recommended to choose from low fat cuts of meat.
 It’s also better to grill or roast it instead of frying.
 This helps preserve the vitamin B12 content (